Polyhedral Characterization of Reversible Hinged Dissections

 \section{Abstract}

-We prove that two polygons $A$ and $B$ have a reversible hinged dissection (a chain hinged dissection that reverses inside and outside boundaries when folding between $A$ and~$B$) if and only if $A$ and $B$ are two non-crossing nets of a common polyhedron.
-Furthermore, \emph{monotone} hinged dissections (where all hinges rotate in the same direction when changing from $A$ to~$B$) correspond exactly to non-crossing nets of a common convex polyhedron.
+We prove that two polygons $A$ and $B$ have a reversible hinged dissection (a chain hinged dissection that reverses inside and outside boundaries when folding between $A$ and~$B$) if and only if $A$ and $B$ are two noncrossing nets of a common polyhedron.
+Furthermore, \emph{monotone} reversible hinged dissections (where all hinges rotate in the same direction when changing from $A$ to~$B$) correspond exactly to noncrossing nets of a common convex polyhedron.
 By envelope/parcel magic, it becomes easy to design many hinged dissections.